kempa-liehr/contexere/README.rst

     - figures,
     - tables, etc

-In order to trace and track these multiple interconnected research artefacts, hierarchical naming scheme are a powerful tool to document the connection between research artefacts, find previous research outputs, and push the overall methodology towards reproducible research [1].
+In order to trace and track these multiple interconnected research artefacts, hierarchical naming schemes are a powerful tool to document the connection between research artefacts, find previous research outputs, and enable reproducible research [1].

 The following naming scheme has evolved over several years to track research artefacts of all kinds.